 This matter proceeded to a prehearing conference.
 The intent of the Act is to consider an approach that seeks to correct and educate the member as long as the approach does not bring the administration of police discipline into disrepute.
 In this case, as soon as the police officer realized their firearm was missing, the police officer immediately notified their supervisor, took steps to locate the firearm and have it secured, then retrieved it right away while offering apologies.
-Additionally, the police officer readily admitted to what occurred and accepted responsibility for their actions.
+Additionally, the police officer did not minimize their conduct and was open and transparent during their interview.
+The police officer readily admitted to what occurred and accepted responsibility for their actions.
 The police officer had also taken steps to ensure this behaviour will not occur again.